izikeros/blog/content/posts/posts/2023/2023-06-09-best_data_sharing_platforms.md

 Slug: popular-and-lesser-known-dataset-sharing-platforms
 Start: '2023-06-09'
 Status: published
 Summary: "Looking for the key to unlocking valuable datasets?
-Dive into the world of Kaggle, UCI, and more as we unveil the best platforms for data enthusiasts. \U0001F5DD\uFE0F"
+Dive into the world of Kaggle, UCI, and more as we unveil the best platforms for data enthusiasts."
 Tags: machine-learning, python
 Title: Discovering Hidden Gems - Popular and Lesser-Known Dataset Sharing Platforms
 banner: "/images/head/abstract_1.jpg"
-prompt: what are the best dataset sharing platforms
+prompt: what are the best dataset-sharing platforms
 ---

-There are several popular dataset sharing platforms available that researchers, data scientists, and machine learning practitioners can utilize to access and share datasets.
-Here are some of the best dataset sharing platforms:
+There are several popular dataset-sharing platforms available that researchers, data scientists, and machine learning practitioners can utilize to access and share datasets.
+Here are some of the best dataset-sharing platforms:

 ## Kaggle
 Kaggle is a well-known platform for data science competitions, but it also provides a [dataset repository](https://www.kaggle.com/datasets) where users can discover and share datasets.
 It offers a wide range of datasets in various domains, along with tools for data exploration and collaboration.